rdenaux/embrelassess/README.md

    synonymy).
 Each line in these files must contain:
    - a source word
    - a target word
-   - 1 or 0 indicating whether it is an example of a counter example
+   - 1 or 0 indicating whether it is an example or a counter example
    - optionally a comment or identifier, especially useful for indicating the source of (counter) examples.
    We provide example word-pairs derived from WordNet.